Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

 Hooks
 =====

-This is the pseudocode to describe the structure of :meth:`~lightning.pytorch.trainer.Trainer.fit`.
+This is the pseudocode to describe the structure of :meth:`~lightning.pytorch.trainer.trainer.Trainer.fit`.
 The inputs and outputs of each function are not represented for simplicity.
 Please check each function's API reference for more information.